 The Health Unit Coordinator (HUC), a non-clinical staff member, has proved to be an indispensable role in support of the PREP team nursing staff, interdisciplinary team members, and patients.
 The HUC’s unique role as a gatekeeper to the unit makes the HUC the focal point for the unit, providing social support to all team members and patients.
 The HUC maintains a mindful awareness of the flow of the unit, is observant of what the nursing staff is experiencing, and is intuitively aware of the patient’s mindset.
 These observations by the HUC are invaluable to nursing, as patients will often need to be notified in a timely manner of schedule changes such as additional x-rays, lab work, or consults.

+Insert “Figure 1: Active Duty and Veteran Experience: Integrated Approach”

 Program Modifications Due to COVID-19